Disruptive Technology: How Businesses Are Adapting to AI, Blockchain, and IoT

 Business continuity is a concept every organisation needs to consider.
-Essentially, it involves putting strategies in place to ensure your organisation can continue to operate effectively at all times.
+Business continuity planning is a factor behind the success or failure of an organisation.
+It involves putting strategies in place to ensure your organisation can continue to operate effectively at all times.

 After all, the cost of unexpected downtime and disruptions in a company can equal around £300,000 per hour for some global businesses (or £5,000 per minute).

 Every company is dependent on a specific set of mission-critical tools, processes, and procedures.
-While it’s difficult to prepare for every potential issue which might disrupt your business, business continuity planning can help to minimise your risk.
+It is difficult to prepare for every potential issue which might disrupt your business operations.
+However, business continuity planning can help to minimise your risk.

-In the technology industry, where organisations need to respond quickly to sector evolutions, new regulations, and changing customer demands at speed, business continuity is essential.
+In the technology industry, organisations need to respond quickly to sector evolutions.
+Business continuity is also important for new regulations, and changing customer demands quickly.

-Business continuity in the tech industry is the process of preparing your company for all kinds of unknown and potential eventualities.
+Business continuity in the IT and tech industry is the process of preparing your company for any kind of unknown and potential disruption.
 It begins with identifying key processes and functions in the operation of your technology company.
-Once crucial components responsible for running your business are evident, you can put "failover" mechanisms in place.
+Crucial components responsible for running your business need to be clear first.
+Then, you can put "failover" mechanisms in place.

-For instance, automated cloud storage systems can regularly upload critical data to a cloud environment, so a computer failure doesn’t prevent companies from accessing key information.
-A disk mirroring strategy can maintain up-to-date data copies in geographically dispersed locations, so brands can continue to operate, even if one environment's technology fails.
+For instance, automated cloud storage systems can regularly upload critical data to a cloud computing environment.
+This prevents a computer failure from exposing key information.
+A disk mirroring strategy can maintain up-to-date data copies in geographically dispersed locations.
+This means that brands can continue to operate, even if one environment's technology fails.

-- Maintain resiliency when faced by various business interruptions
+- Maintain resiliency when faced with various business interruptions.

 - Avoid losing the investment of important shareholders.